virgesmith/pico-crypto-key/README.md

 ## Notes/issues

-- This project currently requires a separate copy MbedTLS 3 (despite it also being a submodule of pico-sdk).
+- This project currently uses the MbedTLS shipped with the SDK, but not the `pico_mbedtls`/`pico_mbed_crypto` libraries.
 - Writes to the final flash block do not persist on RP2350.
-See [here](https://forums.raspberrypi.com/viewtopic.php?t=375912).
+See [discussion](https://forums.raspberrypi.com/viewtopic.php?t=375912).
 Simple workaround is to use the penultimate block.
-- Some prebuilt RISC-V toolchains do not work, see [here](https://forums.raspberrypi.com/viewtopic.php?t=375713).
+- Some prebuilt RISC-V toolchains do not work, see [this post](https://forums.raspberrypi.com/viewtopic.php?t=375713).
 Using the binaries available at [pico-sdk-tools](https://github.com/raspberrypi/pico-sdk-tools/releases/) is recommended.
+- Support for Python 3.11 is retained for users on older Raspberry Pi (armv6) platforms.

 ## Performance